shrhdk/meowshot/README.md

 3. Long press mode button to start the plug-in.
 (Success if LED is White.)
 4. Open plug-in's Web UI from the THETA app.

+When you can't open the Web UI from the Android 9 device, Please try [Web UI Browser for THETA](https://play.google.com/store/apps/details?id=be.shiro.theta.webui), or disable the cellular network.

 ![Open Web UI](images/open_web_ui.png)

 ## Terms of Use